CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-5-Improving-your-Secure-Posture.md

 2. Type **Security Center** in the search box located on the top of the **Azure Portal** page and click on it.
 Next, click on **Recommendations** from the left sidebar.

-3. Expand **Remediate vulnerabilities** security control (which contains all recommendations related to security vulnerabilities).
+3. Go to bottom of page and expand **Remediate vulnerabilities** security control (which contains all recommendations related to security vulnerabilities).

 4. Make sure you have **A vulnerability assessment solution should be enabled on your virtual machines** recommendation listed here.
 If you don’t, you will need **24 hours** to have the recommendation with the assessment.

 ![](../Images/remediate-blade.png)

 5. Click on **A vulnerability assessment solution should be enabled on your virtual machines** recommendation and open it.
-This is a Quick Fix that allows you to deploy the VM extension on the desired VMs.

-6. Click to expand **Remediation steps** – in addition to the Quick Fix remediation option, you can also use the **View recommendation logic** option to expose an automatic remediation script content (ARM template).
+6. Click to expand **Remediation steps** – then click on **View recommendation logic** option to expose an automatic remediation script content (ARM template).
 Once done, **Close** this window.

 ![](../Images/remediation-logic.png)